How to Break the Pattern of Love Addiction

 1. If you are looking for the opposite of the last one, just remember that the opposite of Sick is Sick.
 When we rebound, we go to the other extreme and end up in the same place.

 2. Your new "friend" will be your next lover and it will turn out the same way the last one did.

 3. Just saying you will go slowly doesn't work when hormones kick in and infatuation starts making the decisions.
 Infatuated love is blind.

-Truth is: Wherever you go, there you are.
+The truth is: Wherever you go, there you are.

 The problem is your pattern, not who you are with.

-3. If you are not in a relationship right now, consider getting professional help with your self evaluation before you begin your search again.
+3. If you are not in a relationship right now, consider getting professional help with your self-evaluation before you begin your search again.
 If you are in a relationship, unless you are being abused, don't make any decisions or demands until you look at yourself honestly.

-4. Ask yourself how life would be if you took responsibility for your own happiness, successes and failures and loved yourself the way you want to be loved.
+4. Ask yourself how life would be if you took responsibility for your own happiness, successes, and failures, and loved yourself the way you want to be loved.

-6. As an act of love that will last a life time, accept yourself and the one you love AS IS.
+6. As an act of love that will last a lifetime, accept yourself and the one you love as is.
 It may not come with a big red bow but it is one thing you can be sure everyone wants.